localstack/docs/content/en/aws/elasticsearch/index.md

 {{< /alert >}}

 {{< alert >}}
 **Note**: The default Elasticsearch version used is 7.10.0.
-This is a slight deviation from the default version used in AWS (Elasticsearch 1.5), which is not supported in Localstack.
+This is a slight deviation from the default version used in AWS (Elasticsearch 1.5), which is not supported in LocalStack.
 {{< /alert >}}

 {{< command >}}